 In the case of cross-border transportation, it is also important to be aware of the legalities of the countries to be passed through, as also in other European countries toll charges are now raised.
 Basically, it is distinguished between:

-- Toll, based on the purchase of a vignette (e.g., in Bulgaria, Austria, Romania, Switzerland, Slovakia, Slovenia).
+Toll, based on purchasing a vignette (e.g., in Bulgaria, Austria, Romania, Switzerland, Slovakia, Slovenia).

 Minor to no charges exists, in turn, in countries such as Denmark, the Netherlands, Sweden, the Ukraine or Finland.
 Since 2016 truck-trips of over 3.5 tonnes are fee-based in the central regions of Belgium, implemented following the model of the German toll-collect system.
 Toll-collect in this country is responsible for the collection of the toll kilometres and the calculation of the costs, by the installation of a digital tachograph by the name OBU (onboard unit)